-Children's health Insurance affected by COVID-19
+Children's health insurance affected by COVID-19

 Meanwhile, in addition to offering access to subsidized insurance coverage, the state also makes the Florida Healthy Kids plan and the MediKids plan available to families who earn too much to qualify for the subsidies.

-West said about 6,300 “full pay” Florida Healthy Kids enrollees are expected to transition to the subsidized program.
+West said about 6,300 “full pay” Florida Healthy Kids enrollees transitioned to the subsidized program between February and August.

 Republished with permission of The News Service of Florida.